bradyjoslin/assembllm/README.md

  assembllm tasks research_example_task.yaml
 ```

-After running the above task, you can expect as outputs a detailed blog post and a concise summary printed to stdout.
+After running the above task, you can expect as outputs a detailed blog post saved to a file and a concise summary printed to stdout.

 ## Pre-Scripts and Post-Scripts